jonathanrdelgado/SublimeTodoReview/readme.md

-**This project is no longer under active development due to the lack of support from SublimeText.
+**This project is no longer under active development.
 This project is functional, however, no new features will be implemented, and patches may occur time-to-time.**

 # TodoReview
 A SublimeText plugin for reviewing todo (and other) comments within your code.